 Distribution & Citation of methods and data¶

-whyqd is designed for sharing.
+whyqd is designed to support a research process and ensure citation of the incredible work done by research-based data scientists.
 Simply zip up the various data files, your method JSON and upload to your favourite data repository.

 You can get a citation for reference (and more on how to prepare the citation at Method):